rafaeleufrasio/lightning/docs/source/inputs/configuration.rst

         the post-processed file to balloon dramatically.
 Be careful when increasing this value above ``0``.
 Doing so will increase the file size by **at least** ``FINAL_CHAIN_LENGTH`` * ``HIGH_RES_MODEL_FRACTION`` * ``8`` kB per SED per model component.

+``AFFINE_STRANDED_DEVIATION`` : int, float, or double scalar
+    The number of standard deviations a walker must be below the median acceptance fraction of the ensemble to be considered a stranded walker.
+    (See the :ref:`affine-mcmc-label` description for more details on stranded walkers.)